17 Top-Rated Tourist Attractions around Lake Constance

 The high Alpine chain of the Allgäu Alps, part of the Northern Calcareous Alps, forms the boundary between Bavaria and the Austrian provinces of Vorarlberg and Tirol.
 The landscape is spectacular, with its tiers of steep foothills, magnificent lakes, quiet ponds and moors, vast forests, lush mountain meadows, and trim villages set against an imposing backdrop of mountains.

-The Allgäu is also a region of spas and medicinal springs, and the well-known Kneipp water cure was first devised in Bad Wörishofen and is now applied in many other spas.
+The Allgäu is also a region of spas and medicinal springs.
+One of the best known, the Kneipp water cure, was first devised in Bad Wörishofen and is now applied in many other spas.

 6. Konstanz Harbor